 Job Shop Manufacturing Leadership

 Leadership in job shop manufacturing is a topic I’ve never given much thought to.
 I’ve owned a job shop and now I help custom job shops and machine shops to reduce lead-time, improve due date performance, and reduce chaos with our nationally recognized 14 week Velocity Scheduling System Coaching Program.
-And, to do that, some leadership is involved, so I did a little internet surfing on leadership, a subject I rarely give any thought to.
+And, to do that, some leadership is involved, no doubt.
+So I did a little internet surfing on leadership, some deep thinking and then developed my 2 Laws of Leadership, all of which I share in this article.

 Definition of Leadership (according to dictionary.com):